jxgreer1/Klipper-Backups/Troodon/KlipperScreen/docs/Configuration.md

 name: Item Name
 icon: home
 # Optional Parameters
+# Icon style, defined as "button.mycolor4" (for example) in the theme css
+style: mycolor4
 # Panel from the panels listed below
 panel: preheat
 # Moonraker method to call when the item is selected